Contributing to PyNN¶

 have you updated the changelog?

-Once you’ve confirmed all the above, create a source package using:
+Once you’ve confirmed all the above, create source and wheel packages using:

-and check that it installs properly (you will find it in the
+and check that they install properly (you will find them in the

 Now you should commit any changes, then tag with the release number as follows: